-13.3 We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Wirral Safeguarding Children Partnership.
+- 13.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children - 13.3 We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Wirral Safeguarding Children Partnership.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.

-14 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS AND WORK PLACEMENT PROVIDERS
+14. CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS AND WORK PLACEMENT PROVIDERS

-- 14.1 We will ensure that contractors and providers are aware of who are DSL and DDSLs are.
-This will take place when they sign in at reception.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with KCSIE 2023.
+- 14.1 We will ensure that contractors and providers are aware of our school's Child Protection-Safeguarding policy and procedures.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with KCSIE 2024.
 If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 14.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement.

-15 WHISTLE-BLOWING AND COMPLAINTS
+15.WHISTLE-BLOWING AND COMPLAINTS

 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school / college Whistle Blowing policy is located in G Drive and published in all common areas of the school.
+The Whistle Blowing policy is located in all central areas of the school and can be found on the school website.

-Whistleblowing: guidance and code of practice for employers is located here Whistleblowing Advice Line is available for all worker - 0800 028 0285- Email help@nspcc.org.uk
+Whistleblowing: guidance and code of practice for employers is located here

+Whistleblowing Advice Line is available for all worker - 0800 028 0285- Email help@nspcc.org.uk

 - 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of Safeguarding, which does include the attitude or actions of colleagues.
 If necessary, they will speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer (LADO). - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
-We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing and handling of low-level concerns.
+We also acknowledge that Low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
+Procedures in place for confidentially sharing and handling of low-level concerns. - 15.4 We will actively seek the views of children, parents and carers and staff members on our Safeguarding arrangements through surveys, questionnaires and other means.